 Nutrition counseling is available, on a limited basis, to students who have concerns related to their eating/body image.
 For these services, students must be referred to the dietitian by the Counseling Center staff.

 For additional information on Counseling Center services, staff, location, hours, appointments, etc., please refer to the Counseling Center website.

-Personal counseling is also available from the college pastors, the dean of students, and associate deans of students.
+Support is also available from the college pastors, the dean of students, associate deans of students, and the Wellness Center.

 507-786-3063 • firstname.lastname@example.org